rumkex/osdb-mpv/README.md

 At the moment, this plugin has the following options:

+    user=foo
+    password=bar

+Optional credentials to use with OpenSubtitles API - your login and password that you use on opensubtitles.org.

     autoLoadSubtitles=[yes|no]

 Automatically load subtitles when a file is loaded.
 Default is 'no'.